Faculty Members: Role in SI and Request Form

 Remember, the function of the SI is to hold out-of-class review sessions in which students compare notes, discuss readings, develop organizational tools, and predict test items.
 SIs do NOT hold class or grade papers.
 Their attendance in class is to take notes for study sessions, acting as a model student.
 They may participate in class discussions, if desired, and can hand out papers.
 SIs are not teaching assistants, lecturers, or graders.

 How to Request an SI for a Course

 Note: SI targets difficult, high-risk courses on campus; this means courses that have high percentage of Ds, Fs or withdrawals.
 They are generally, but not always, 100-200 level courses, which students must take to begin an academic major.
 These courses are often large lecture courses requiring large amounts of reading with examinations which require application and analysis.

-Requests for an SI should be made the semester prior to need; the deadline to request an SI for **SPRING 2018** is December 1, 2017.
+Requests for an SI should be made the semester prior to need; the deadline to request an SI for **FALL 2018** is April 23, 2018.

 Requests will be reviewed and notification of placement will be sent to instructors and SIs before the end of the semester for work the following semester.
 SIs may NOT begin work until mandatory training is completed.
 Work start date will be sent to both instructors and SIs.

 - Instructions on form completion and submission can be found here.